milkcircle/milkcircle.github.io/_posts/2019-04-04-youre-electric.md

 and slammed me so hard
 that when i looked at you i saw stars.

-and when i finally came to
+i finally came to
 from that haze of confusion

-i only felt the strange desire
+only to sense a strange desire
 to feel that shock once more...

 you're electric.